lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io.md

 It is intended to be *extended* by operators to add their own particular semantics and requirements.

+# Home Document

+There is a `home` document available.
+The resource is a HAL-JSON document with various links to key resources.

 # Placing an Order

 The first use case is for a [Retailer](../concepts/retailer) to place an [Order](../concepts/order) with an [Operator](../concepts/operator) on behalf of a [Retail Customer](../concepts/retail-customer).

-[Orders](../concepts/order) may be placed at a resource discovered by navigating the [order-placement](../link-relationships/order-placement) link from the starting resource.
+[Orders](../concepts/order) may be placed at a resource discovered by navigating the [order-placement](../link-relationships/order-placement) link from the home document.

 The [Gaming Products](../concepts/gaming-product) on offer are discovered by following [available-gaming-product](../link-relationships/available-gaming-product) links.
 These resources also contain descriptions of the currently valid [Betting Scheme](../concepts/betting-scheme) and [Participation Pool Specification Scheme](../concepts/participation-pool-specification-scheme) for the product.